 In the example below, employee Abby has sent the leave approval to her supervisor manager Grace.
 Supervisor Grace has approved the leave for the date range, added a comment and nominated Grace's manager Ed to notify them they need to now approve the leave type.

-2nd Step: Managers (and above) Approve Leave Type
+2nd Step: Managers (and above) approve leave type

 Once the Supervisor has approved the date range of the leave request, the next step is for the Manager, or another role above the Supervisor to approve the leave type.
-They will be notified by the bell icon (or push notifications on the mobile app is enabled) and also see the leave request on Dashboard.
+They will be notified by the bell icon (or push notifications on the mobile app if enabled) and also see the leave request on Dashboard.

 When the manager Ed is viewing the leave request, you will see that only the date has been approved.
 Below are options to decline or approve, set the leave type, add a comment and approve and notify the team member.

-1 Step Approval - How Location Managers and Above Approve Leave
+1 Step approval - How Location Managers and above approve leave